awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-isolated.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/vpc/latest/tgw/images/transit-gateway-centralized.png)

-In this scenario, you create the following entities:
+## Resources<a name="transit-gateway-isolated-resources"></a>

+Create the following resources for this scenario:
 + Three VPCs\.
-For information about creating a VPC, see [Creating a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC) in the *Amazon Virtual Private Cloud User Guide*\.
+For information about creating a VPC, see [Create a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC) in the *Amazon VPC User Guide*\.
 + A transit gateway\.
 For more information, see [Create a transit gateway](tgw-transit-gateways.md#create-tgw)\.
 + Three attachments on the transit gateway for the three VPCs\.
 For more information, see [Create a transit gateway attachment to a VPC](tgw-vpc-attachments.md#create-vpc-attachment)\.
 + A Site\-to\-Site VPN attachment on the transit gateway\.
 For more information, see [Create a transit gateway attachment to a VPN](tgw-vpn-attachments.md#create-vpn-attachment)\.
 Ensure that you review the [requirements for your customer gateway device](https://docs.aws.amazon.com/vpn/latest/s2svpn/your-cgw.html#CGRequirements) in the *AWS Site\-to\-Site VPN User Guide*\.